 allocated memory controlled by the object is deleted; new values are assigned

-using the overloaded operator's parameter values and *this
+using the overloaded operator's parameter values and *this is returned.

-, introduced in section 8.2,
+Strings, introduced in section 8.2,

 once again.
 As it contains several primitive type data members as well as a